algorist-ahmad/recipes/README.md

 # Intro

-All my cooking recipes shall be stored here.
+All my cooking recipes are stored here.

 Recipes are written in [Cooklang](https://cooklang.org/), a markup language specifically designed for cooking recipes.